-Abu Dhabi - Cyclists including Britain's Chris Froome awaited the results of coronavirus tests from their hotel lockdown on Friday, after UAE Tour was abandoned when two Italian staff members tested positive.
+Abu Dhabi - Cyclists including Britain's Chris Froome awaited the results of coronavirus tests from their hotel lockdown Friday, after the UAE Tour was abandoned when two Italian staff members tested positive.

 "The decision has been taken to ensure protection of all the race's participants," the UAE Tour organising committee said in a statement.